Cool Stuff: Flight Simulators

 F.I.T.
-Aviation provides training for pilots from Private through ATP, Flight Instructor – Instrument and Multiengine.
+Aviation provides training for pilots from Private through ATP, Flight Instructor - Instrument and Multi-Engine.
 Some unique courses in a major with the flight option include Conventional Gear, Aerobatics, Air Taxi, Complex Instruments, and more.

-Internship & Training Opportunities
+High-Tech Aviation Internship and Training Opportunities